-100 people will swim the Pool of London underneath Tower Bridge, south to north, landing at Tower Beach, beneath the Tower of London.
+An annual swim across the Pool of London beside Tower Bridge, south to north, landing at Tower Beach, beneath the Tower of London.

 The Thames River: port, sewer, pleasure ground, heart of London.
 The Pool of London used to be the centre of the Port of London, the apex of trade in this city: its lifeblood.

-SWIM the Thames will be an inclusive live art event for all ages and abilities – a celebration of life, of water and our city - that will offer people a new navigation across London, finding a human measure amid some of our most striking landmarks, and forging our own link with the Thames' past, present and future.
+SWIM THE THAMES will be an inclusive live art event for all ages and abilities – a celebration of life, of water and our city - that will offer people a new navigation across London, finally closing the North-South divide.
+We will find a human measure amid some of our most striking landmarks, and forge our own link with the Thames' past, present and future.

 Just as discussion begins around the new super sewer (why is the Thames still being used as the overflow for all our sewage?), let's look at how we treat our water here now and in the future, with worldwide implications.

-SWIM the Thames: shipping lanes will close for an hour and trade will pause so that a swimming lane can open up, enabling 100 people to live a dream of swimming London, putting humans back at the heart of our city.
+SWIM THE THAMES: shipping lanes will close for an hour and trade will pause so that a swimming lane can open up, enabling hundreds of people to live a dream of swimming London, putting humans back at the heart of our city.